randolf/dns-blocklists/README.md

 ---

 ### :mag: ***Safesearch not supported - Prevent the use of search engines that do not support safesearch!*** <a name="safesearch"></a>
-*An blocklist for blocking search engines that do not support safesearch.*
+*A blocklist for blocking search engines that do not support safesearch.*

 |             | Light | Normal | Pro | Pro++ | Ultimate |
 |:-----------:|:-----:|:------:|:---:|:-----:|:--------:|